 Narcotic addiction causes many physical and emotional signs and symptoms.
 Physical symptoms include: restlessness, increased energy and bodily changes such as weight loss, anxiety, nosebleeds and hormonal imbalances.
 Emotional and mental signs of narcotic addiction may include: paranoia, temporary psychosis, depression, anger, slow speech pattern and disorientation, lack of motivation, instability and withdrawn reclusive behavior.

 There are a variety of physical changes that a person addicted to narcotics may exhibit.
 Many narcotic addicts show signs of impaired or slowed mental function.
 Unusually slow speech patterns, disorientation and confusion are common signs of drug addiction.
 Often, these symptoms come and go, sometimes followed by moments of intense hyperactivity.

 Weight loss and muscle wasting is a common side effect of opiates due to hormonal changes.
 Weight gain and poor dental health is associated more with Methadone addiction.
 Chronic nosebleeds and sinusitis are seen in drug users that snort a large amount of drugs on a regular basis.
 Addiction to drugs that are smoked may lead to coughing up blood and regular bouts with bronchitis.
 Intravenous users may develop abscesses in fat and muscle tissue if poor veins have caused the user to resort to that route of administration.
-Veins can become inflamed and infected with abscesses at the injection site.
-Periods of excessive sleep with periods of increased energy are also warning signs of possible narcotic addiction.
-Increased blood pressure and metabolism are also side effects but are much harder to see.
+Veins sometimes become inflamed and infected with abscesses at the injection site.
+Periods of excessive sleep with periods of increased energy are warning signs of possible narcotic addiction.
+Increased blood pressure and metabolism are also side effects but are much more difficult to see.